 What professional exams do I take in order to receive my initial teaching license?

 In addition to the PRAXIS Core or approved alternative test, students who plan to apply for license in VT must pass a subject-based PRAXIS II exam to be eligible for an initial license.
-Students who are not planning to teach in VT should check requirements for states to which they will be seeking a license.

 Who issues the initial teaching license?